 The Sheridan Group

-Dan Smith is a Principal at The Sheridan Group, the former Staff Director of the Senate Committee on Health, Education, Labor and Pensions (HELP), and former president of the American Cancer Society Cancer Action Network (ACS CAN).
+Dan Smith, founder and President of AdvocacySmiths recently served as Principal at The Sheridan Group and as the former Staff Director of the Senate Committee on Health, Education, Labor and Pensions.
+Dan was also founder and former president of the American Cancer Society Cancer Action Network.
 At the HELP Committee, Dan helped pass landmark pieces of legislation including the Health Care and Education Reconciliation Act of 2010, an integral component of the Patient Protection and Affordable Care Act of 2010, and the The Food Safety Modernization Act of 2010.
 At ACS CAN, Dan successfully pioneered a strong 501(c)(4) in the health non-profit arena building a sophisticated grassroots network, thereby turbocharging ACS CAN's advocacy efforts and winning impressive legislative victories at all levels of government, including making 28 states and the District of Columbia smoke-free.
 In founding One Voice Against Cancer (OVAC), a coalition of more than 40 cancer organizations, Dan led the effort to successfully fight for billions of dollars in funding for cancer research, prevention, and early detection.
 Dan graduated from the University of Iowa with Highest Distinction in 1983 and Georgetown University Law Center in 1986.
 He resides in Chevy Chase, MD with his wife, Lorraine Voles, and their two children.